emilynakano/repo-provas/README.md

   Send a Authorization Header with format Bearer Token.

+  If token is invalid or non-existent the server will respond with a status 401.

-  The server will respond with an array in this format:
+  If everything is correct the server will respond with a status 200 and an array in this format:

 ```